howl-editor/howl/site/source/doc/manual/configuration.md

 ### Automatic persistence

 Howl does not automatically save any configuration variables updated via the command line or the API.
-One way to save your settings is to manually update the `init.moon` file as described in the previous section.
-Another way is to use the `save_config_on_exit` configuration variable which enables automatic persistence of global configuration variables.
+One way to save the modified configuration is to run the `save-config` command.
+This saves the modified variables in `~/.howl/system/config.lua` from where they are automatically reloaded on startup.
+To automatically save all modified variables every time you close Howl, you can use the `save_config_on_exit` configuration variable.
+If set to true, any changes made to the config using `set` will automatically be saved on exit.
 A simple way to enable automatic persistence is to add the following line to your `init.moon`: